8

 • 1

 $\begingroup$ +1 Very interesting.
 Follwing on your suggestion, I googled and I found this paper, Witness-isomorphic reductions and the local search problem.
-Is this the kind of required witness isomorphism ? $\endgroup$ Nov 8, 2015 at 11:40
+Is this the kind of required witness isomorphism ? $\endgroup$ Commented Nov 8, 2015 at 11:40

 • 5

 $\begingroup$ Interesting!
 Do you want to say that for every $L,L'$ that are $\mathsf{NP}$-complete, there exist verifiers $V,V'$ and compatible isomorphisms $\phi_{L,L'}, \psi_{V,V'}$?
 Or really for every pair of verifiers $V,V'$, there exists compatible isos?
-Since your notion of compatible isos in particular implies parsimonious reductions both ways, the second question is easily falsified: take any verifier $V$ for SAT, then let $V'$ be a verifier for SAT that accepts every witness in $\{\{0,1\}^n w | V(w)=1\}$. $\endgroup$ Nov 8, 2015 at 14:40
+Since your notion of compatible isos in particular implies parsimonious reductions both ways, the second question is easily falsified: take any verifier $V$ for SAT, then let $V'$ be a verifier for SAT that accepts every witness in $\{\{0,1\}^n w | V(w)=1\}$. $\endgroup$ Commented Nov 8, 2015 at 14:40

 • 1

 $\begingroup$ Right, you have to be careful how you formulate the conjecture to avoid trivial counterexamples.
-Googling revealed to me that I am not the first, so I suggest reading the work of people who have thought about this for more than 10 minutes :) $\endgroup$ Nov 8, 2015 at 15:10
+Googling revealed to me that I am not the first, so I suggest reading the work of people who have thought about this for more than 10 minutes :) $\endgroup$ Commented Nov 8, 2015 at 15:10

 • $\begingroup$ Ryan, I think your conjecture is very important.
 It may be easier to prove than the standard Isomorphism Conjecture of Berman and Hartmanis.
-I think your conjecture suggests the existence of universal verifier for all NP sets. $\endgroup$ Nov 8, 2015 at 15:18
+I think your conjecture suggests the existence of universal verifier for all NP sets. $\endgroup$ Commented Nov 8, 2015 at 15:18

 Your Answer